 Specialist nurses, midwives and allied healthcare practitioners working in all areas of homelessness are welcome.
 For example we have members who work with refugees and asylum seekers, homeless families, clients with TB, and sex workers.

-The successes of the group over the last 17 years are summarised in this London Network Final Report below – recently released by the Florence Nightingale Foundation.
+The successes of the group over the last 17 years are summarised in this report recently released by the Florence Nightingale Foundation

 LNNM Resources and Achievements

-Key recent achievements of the group have been delivering 3 highly successful conferences in 2014, 2015 and 2016 – run entirely by volunteer efforts from the group.
+Key recent achievements of the group have been delivering 4 highly successful conferences in 2014, 2015, 2016 and 2017 – run entirely by volunteer efforts from the group.
+A representative from the group also sits on the Board of the London Homeless Health Programme.